BAJAJ FINSERV DIRECT LIMITED

 Definition and Purpose

-• Verification of personal details like name, date of birth, and contact information.
+• Registered personal details such as name, date of birth, PAN, and contact information

 Key Components of a Client Master Report